The detection and rectification for identity-switch based on unfalsified control: CONCLUSIONS

 \section{CONCLUSIONS}

-In this paper, we have proposed a multi-object tracking method that utilizes unfalsified control to identify and attempt to rectify ID-switch situations.
+In this paper, we propose unfctrack, which utilizes unfalsified control to identify and attempt to rectify ID-switch situations.
 By leveraging data-driven unfalsified control, our tracker can dynamically identify and rectify errors during the tracking process.
 To the best of our knowledge, this is the first tracker that focuses on detecting and attempting to correct ID-switch occurrences.
 The proposed method, which incorporates appearance information, can be easily integrated into other tracking frameworks.
 We hope that this work provides a new perspective for addressing ID-switch problems and contributes to the advancement of the field of multi-object tracking.